peerlibrary/meteor-peerdb/README.md

 We are using `@Meta`'s `fields` argument to define references.

 In above definition, `author` field will be a subdocument containing `_id` (always added) and `username` and `displayName` fields.
-If `username` field in referenced `Person` document is changed, `author` field in all related `Post` documents will be automatically updated with new value for `username` field.
+If `displayName` field in referenced `Person` document is changed, `author` field in all related `Post` documents will be automatically updated with the new value for `displayName` field.

 ```coffee
 Person.documents.update 'tMgj8mF2zF3gjCftS',